 Mammals (Baby/Juvenile)

-Includes: raccoons, squirrels, foxes, hares, skunks, and similar species
+Includes: Raccoons, squirrels, foxes, skunks, and similar species

 In this section:

-Track the animal’s behavior and determine if it is in danger.
+Observe the animal to determine if it is in danger.
 Babies may be alone but often have a parent nearby.
 With some species, babies are left alone intentionally.
+Do not intervene until you get the advice of a wildlife rehabilitator.

 Signs that a baby animal needs help: